Quantum Magnetism in Minerals: Quantum spin chains

 The mineral tolbachite, or anhydrous cupric chloride CuCl$_2$, forms brown to golden-brown monoclinic crystals characterized by the space group $C2/m$ \cite{VergasovaFilatov83, BurnsHawthorne93}.
 The mineral is unstable in air as it readily absorbs water, becoming hydrated to eriochalcite, CuCl$_2$\,$\cdot$\,2H$_2$O. Its crystal structure contains corrugated sheets of Jahn-Teller distorted Cu$^{2+}$Cl$_6$ octahedra, bonded by weak Van der Waals forces (see Fig.~\ref{Fig:Tolbachite}).
 This effectively results in a chemically simple quasi-1D AFM spin-$\frac{1}{2}$ quantum chain system.
 According to neutron powder and single-crystal diffraction, anhydrous CuCl$_2$ orders magnetically below a N\'eel temperature of $T_{\rm N}=23.9$~K, forming an incommensurate cycloidal spin-spiral structure \cite{StoutChisholm62, BanksKremer09}.
-This spiral propagates along the chains ($b$ axis), while the magnetic moments are confined in the $bc$ crystallographic plane, so that the angle between the neighboring moments along the $b$ direction constitutes approximately 81$^\circ$.
+This spiral propagates along the chains ($b$ axis), while the magnetic moments are confined in the $bc$ crystallographic plane, so that the angle between the neighbouring moments along the $b$ direction constitutes approximately 81$^\circ$.

-According to DFT calculations \cite{BanksKremer09, SchmittJanson09}, the spin spiral results from competing ferromagnetic NN and antiferromagnetic NNN interactions along the spin chains, causing multiferroic behavior.
+According to DFT calculations \cite{BanksKremer09, SchmittJanson09}, the spin spiral results from competing ferromagnetic NN and antiferromagnetic NNN interactions along the spin chains, causing multiferroic behaviour.
 The frustration ratio $\alpha=J_2/|J_1|$ varies between 1.3 and 1.8, depending on the value of $U$ assumed in the GGA+$U$ calculations \cite{BanksKremer09}.
 In other words, the NNN antiferromagnetic spin-exchange coupling dominates.
-Schmitt \textit{et~al.} \cite{SchmittJanson09} additionally considered the role of crystal water in CuCl$_2$\,$\cdot$\,2H$_2$O as compared to anhydrous CuCl$_2$ and showed that it leads to a dramatic change in
+Schmitt \textit{et~al.} \cite{SchmittJanson09} additionally considered the role of crystal water in CuCl$_2$\,$\cdot$\,2H$_2$O as compared to anhydrous CuCl$_2$ and showed that it leads to a dramatic change in magnetic behaviour.

-magnetic behavior.
 Eriochalcite was known as a 3D antiferromagnet \cite{HandelGijsman52, Marshall58}, which can be explained by the relative orientation of the isolated CuCl$_2$O$_2$ plaquettes.
 The loss of water leads to a switch of the magnetically active orbital, thereby causing a dramatic change in magnetic properties between both compounds.